/api/system/tasks

 A user-friendly status message or error detail.

-dataobject | string
+dataobject | null

-Example Response (Task in Progress)
+Example Response (Deposit Task in Progress)

 {